fluxrider/playlist_shuffle/README.md

 ## Two Disjoint Shuffles

 To improve the variance even further, I propose we keep the halves the same size, but interlace them.
 The size of the interlace from the center is random per pass, such that values can travel from one half to the other.
-If the random size is 0, then the pass is equivalent to the **Split** shuffle described earlier.
+If the random size is 0, then the pass is equivalent to the **Two Shuffles** algorithm described earlier.

 ![Sequence split in half with random interlace size](https://github.com/fluxrider/disjoint_shuffle/raw/master/res/disjoint.png "Sequence split in half with random interlace size")